AgentD/hausboot/README.md

 The kernel binary contains a header with a magic signature and some flags in the first few kilobytes of the file.
 The boot loader reads it to find out where to load the kernel binary to and what extra information it wants.
-The kernel is a 32 bit exectuable, it *can be* an ELF file, or manually specify the file layout in the multiboot header.
+The kernel is a 32 bit executable, it *can be* an ELF file, or manually specify the file layout in the multiboot header.

 The boot loader sets up 32 bit protected mode for the kernel, enables the A20